Branded web mentions correlate 0.664 with AI Overview visibility. Backlinks correlate 0.218. — Ahrefs, 75,000-brand study

 How AI Agents Actually Read Your Site

-Google's SAGE research (Steerable Agentic Data Generation for Deep Search) documented four shortcuts AI agents use to avoid deep research.
+Google's SAGE research (Steerable Agentic data Generation with Execution feedback) documented the shortcuts AI agents use to avoid deep research (Search Engine Journal, 2026).
 The most common: Information Co-Location (35% of cases).
 Agents prefer pages that consolidate related information in one place over sites that scatter content across many URLs requiring cross-reference.

 The second most documented shortcut: Overly Specific Questions (31% of cases).
 When a query is narrow enough, agents pull from a single authoritative source rather than synthesizing across multiple.
 Being that source requires being both findable and comprehensive on the specific topic.